rnapier/cocoaphony-blog/source/_drafts/mockery.md

 ## Make your mocks small

 This is exactly how I've seen this problem solved so many times.
 And now that I've written it out myself, I must cry a little.
 Give me a moment.
-Please stop doing this.
+Please… stop doing this.
 You can have your mocks.
 Mock if it makes you happy.
 But stop doing this.
 There's no need to even mock this type, which I'll get to in a little bit, but if you're going to mock it with a protocol, this is how to do it:

 ```swift
 public protocol KeychainProtocol: Actor {